pip-services/pip-services-docs/content/en/toolkit/recipes/swagger/_index.md

 #### Runner

-Once our components are defined, we can run our app by invoking the run method from our process container.
+After our components are defined, we can run our app by invoking the run method from our process container.

 {{< tabsection >}}
    Not available